halfdane/battleship/README.md

 Depending on ship type, they can take two to 5 direct hits before sinking, The one to first sink all the enemy's ships is the winner.

+The described features may or may not be implemented yet.
+See the issues to find which ones are actually there.

 ## Phases
 This game's implementation has several states: Greeting, waiting, ship placement, playing.